-By sending out Freedom of Information requests to the 25 biggest cities in the UK, we were able to gather a clear overview of which cities have the greenest taxi fleets, and provide some unique insight into what the nation's favourite taxi makes and models are.
+Here are Lease Fetcher (personal car leasing and business car leasing deal comparison central), we sent out Freedom of Information requests to the 25 biggest cities in the UK.
+With the data, we were able to gather a clear overview of which cities have the greenest taxi fleets, and provide some unique insight into what the nation's favourite taxi makes and models are.

 How green are UK taxi fleets?

 Investigating the fuel spread across the 25 taxi fleets, there is good and bad news.

 Starting with the bad news: diesel still reigns supreme on a national scale.
 Across the 25 cities, 53.74% of all taxis are still diesel-fuelled, and a whopping 72.07% if you exclude London.
 That’s 80,451 diesel taxis still roaming British roads - and that’s only counting the 25 largest cities!